 \begin{proposition} Let $(M,g), (N,\tilde{g})$ be weak Riemannian manifolds together with a Riemannian isometry $F\colon M \rightarrow N$ (i.e. a diffeomorphism such that $F^\ast \tilde{g}=g$).
 Then $(M,g)$ is a robust Riemannian manifold if and only if $(N,\tilde{g})$ is a robust Riemannian manifold. \end{proposition}

 \begin{proof} Since $F$ is a Riemannian isometry, the same holds for $F^{-1}$.
-So clearly the situation is symmetric, so it suffices to assume that $(N,\tilde{g})$ is a robust Riemannian manifold and we shall prove that $(M,g)$ is robust.
+Clearly the situation is symmetric, so it suffices to assume that $(N,\tilde{g})$ is a robust Riemannian manifold and we shall prove that $(M,g)$ is robust.

-For the completion of the bundle $TM$ we just note that the isometries $TF \colon TM\rightarrow TN$ and $TF^{-1}\colon TN\rightarrow TM$ extend fibre-wise to isometries of the Hilbert completions with respect to the inner products induced by the Riemannian metrics (see \cite[Lemma 4.16]{Rud87}).
+For the completion of the bundle $TM$ we just note that the isometries $TF \colon TM\rightarrow TN$ and $TF^{-1}\colon TN\rightarrow TM$ extend fiber-wise to isometries of the Hilbert completions with respect to the inner products induced by the Riemannian metrics (see \cite[Lemma 4.16]{Rud87}).